Swimming on K'gari (Fraser Island)

 White sand lines the shores of Lake Birrabeen, similar to Lake McKenzie.
 It’s crystal clear, shallow waters make for the perfect swimming location, and is visited less often than other popular lakes on the island due to its location, meaning you could have it all to yourself!

+K'gari is home to some beautiful creeks that are perfect for swimming.
 Many of the lakes have beautiful freshwater creeks flowing from them, offering visitors to K'gari plenty of options to stop and cool down throughout the island.
 Float or wade through filtered natural rainwater as you unwind and take time to smell the roses while you cool down!

 The largest and most popular creek on K'gari, Eli Creek is definitely a fan favourite.
 Pumping 80 million litres of water a day, this freshwater creek is naturally filtered so pure, you can even drink it!
 Bring a blow-up floatation device and make an afternoon of walking upstream and floating down in serene bliss.

 Located inland near Central Station, Wanggoolba Creek is like stepping into another world.
 Shaded by the lush, ancient rainforest canopy, the creek is considered a sacred place for women of the Butchulla Tribe, K'gari's traditional landowners.
 White sand and emerald green palm leaves speckled with sunlight make for one of the most tranquil places on the island.
+However Wanggoolba Creek is a bit too shallow for swimming so its best to just come here for sightseeing.

 One of the lesser-known creeks on K'gari, Orange Creek is named for its - you guessed it - orange colour it gets from tannins, similar to Lake Boomanjin.
 Located north of the island on the eastern side past Indian Head, this is the perfect spot for swimming and floating and with its shallow water and sandy bottom, perfect for any age.